-The Government funded residential and non-residential two and three-week programmes will take place in July and August with most activities based at The Oxford Academy.
+The Government funded residential and non-residential two and three-week programmes will take place in July and August with most activities based at The King’s Centre.

 This year’s programmes will be broken down into four phases.
 They are, Be Epic Live Life, Do Good and Go Party.
 Each phase has been carefully structured to help young people develop life skills such as teamwork, organisation, and project planning.

 NCS programmes will form part of the charity’s goal to engage with more people in Oxfordshire each year via its new ‘Oxfordshire – A Community United’ strategy.